mid2SUPAERO/HOW_TO_START_RESEARCHPROJECT/README.md

 Create a README.md for describing your work

-Then upload your codes/presentation[editable]/Report_or_Paper[editable] see in the following link an *example*
+Then upload your codes/presentation[editable]/Report_or_Paper[editable] see in the following link an *example* NOW OVERLEAF !!!

 https://fr.sharelatex.com/blog/2015/02/10/shareLaTeX-github-sync.html